laspy/laspy/doc/source/tut_part_3.rst

 **Adding Extra Dimensions - The laspy way.**

 One can easily create new dimensions using the above data type table and a laspy file object.
-In fact, it is not even neccesary to use a 1.4 file in this process, however other software will likely not know to use the new 1.4 features in a previous file version.
+In fact, it is not even necessary to use a 1.4 file in this process, however other software will likely not know to use the new 1.4 features in a previous file version.
 Most readers should, however, be able to treat the extra dimensions as extra bytes.
 Here's the easy way to specify new dimensions: